 The cs348b class web site is meant to provide a place for thinking, talking, and writing about the material in this course.
-To encourage you to think more deeply about the concepts described in lecture, each of you is required to post at least at least two comments per week (this need not be one comment per lecture).
+To encourage you to think more deeply about the concepts described in the lectures, each of you is required to post at least two comments per lecture (within 48 hours of the lecture being given).
 You are of course more than welcome to post more.

 Comments are written in Markdown.
 If you're unfamiliar with Markdown, take a look at our 90-Second Guide to Markdown, which also explains the extra support we've added for Latex math and internal site links.